Latest version: 4.1.x

 API, CLI, UI, and SQL.

-A Data Policy’s principal properties are
+The Data Policy’s principal properties are

 These rules will work regardless of the type.